 - Alaska Airlines Visa® Business credit card – Earn 40,000 miles after you spend $2,000 on purchases in the first 90 days of account opening

 The annual fee is $75 on both cards, and each comes with an Alaska Airlines companion fare when you open the card, as well as every year when you renew your card.

 For as little as $121 ($99 fare plus taxes and fees from $22), you can take a travel buddy with you when you pay for a round-trip or one-way coach fare on Alaska Airlines.
 You can go anywhere Alaska Airlines flies!
 That’s bound to save you hundreds every year.

 Buying miles generally represents a pretty poor value compared to earning them from credit card bonuses and spending, but Alaska Airlines is a huge exception to this.
-Alaska Airlines frequently offers bonuses on purchased miles, including this recent bonus of up to 50%.
+Alaska Airlines frequently offers bonuses on purchased miles of up to 50%.

-With this sale, you could buy 70,000 miles for just under $1,400 and use those miles to book a $20,000 Cathay Pacific first-class ticket from the US to Hong Kong.
+With a discount like this, you could buy 70,000 miles for just under $1,400 and use those miles to book a $20,000 Cathay Pacific first-class ticket from the U.S. to Hong Kong.
 That said, I wouldn’t buy these miles speculatively (especially since Alaska Airlines runs this sale pretty regularly).
 Use this option only if you have an idea in mind and have already found available award seats.

-3. Fly Alaska Airlines or Credit Partner Flights to Alaska Airlines
+Fly Alaska Airlines or credit partner flights to Alaska Airlines

 With all the talk of credit card bonuses, people sometimes forget that it is still, in fact, possible to earn miles by actually flying yourself.
 You’ll earn Alaska Airlines miles for flights on Alaska Airlines, and you can also credit paid flights from partners like American Airlines or British Airways to Alaska Airlines.